Updated August 2023

-Vanilla Ice’s hit from the early ‘90’s, Ice Ice Baby, streamed through my Pop 90’s Pandora station while I was running last week.
+Vanilla Ice’s hit from the early ‘90’s, Ice Ice Baby, streamed through my All About the 90's Spotify channel while I was running last week.
 The first line?
 Stop, collaborate, and listen.
-These words brought retention to mind – a crucial concern for most companies as they focus on managing costs and sustaining growth through building stable high performing teams – not to mention the tightening labor market.
-Successfully transforming top performing individual contributors into successful first time managers, and leaders, is an area of great risk and challenge.
+These words brought retention to mind (wouldn't it for you?) – a tough challenge for most companies as they focus on managing costs and sustaining growth through building stable high performing teams – not to mention the turbulent labor market.
+Successfully transforming top performing team members and individual contributors into successful first time managers, and leaders, is a constant challenge.
 One of the biggest obstacles facing first-time leaders is successfully transitioning from working in their functional area to achieving results through others.
-Intended results cannot be reached through one’s own muscle and heart alone.
-It requires an ability to move towards areas that are unfamiliar: devising strategies, coaching, and reaching business goals.
+Our own muscle and heart can't get us there alone.
+It requires an ability to move towards areas that are unfamiliar (and sometimes scary): devising strategies, coaching, and reaching business goals.

 How can you best support employees as they transition to their first management role?
-Here’s the Vanilla Ice framework for transforming high potential individual contributors into leaders.
+My former 90's adolescent self is elated to share the Vanilla Ice framework for transforming high potential individual contributors into leaders.

 Stop managers before they begin their new roles to communicate expectations and candidly share challenges new leaders will face.
 Even better, provide a framework to help them understand their responsibilities and how to thrive in their new roles.
 By developing and consistently communicating a model for leadership across your organization, you are setting clear expectations and providing a path to growth for all employees.
 We use a core model of leadership that applies across organizations and positions.
 The model starts with Self-Leadership – which includes expectations such as self-discipline and dependability – and extends through Culture Leadership – how well leaders live and teach your unique culture and values.
 Whichever model you use, make sure it clearly defines the competencies and minimum requirements necessary for success at each level.
 This highlights the key differences in expectations for new leaders.
 Your leadership model can form the basis for training curricula and development for all current, and future, managers.